 Ingredients

-- 3 tablespoon maple sugar can sub unrefined cane sugar or coconut sugar
+- 3 tbsp maple sugar can also use brown sugar

 - 1 whole egg